Audio induction loop

-A sign in a railway station to indicate a "Hearing Induction Loop" is available to receive public address system messages through hearing aids with a "T" switch.
+A sign in an Australian railway station to indicate a "Hearing Induction Loop" is available to receive public address system messages through hearing aids with a "T" switch.

-An audio induction loop system (also called an audio-frequency induction loop or AFIL, or a hearing loop) is an assistive listening device for individuals with reduced ranges of hearing.
+An audio induction loop system (also called an audio-frequency induction loop, an AFIL, a hearing loop, a telecoil or a T coil) is an assistive listening device for individuals with reduced ranges of hearing.

 History

 The first patented magnetic induction loop communication system was invented by Joseph Poliakoff (grandfather of Sir Martyn Poliakoff) in Great Britain in 1937.

 The pickup coil in a hearing aid is known as a telecoil (or T-coil) because its early form was to pick up a magnetic field from coils within a telephone.
 These were included as a part of the method of enabling a two-way conversation over a single pair of wires.
 The telecoil enabled the hearing aid user to hear the phone conversation clearly without picking up background noise.

 From this, the natural development was to generate electromagnetic fields representing the audio, which the telecoil could receive.